cacophony-wj/LeS/BODYSLIDE.md

 ### Changing It Up

-Sick of those dummy thicc boobs clapping against each other?
-Tired of being ridiculed as part of the itty-bitty-titty committee?
-If you get bored with the female body you have on everybody just come back to this portion of the readme and follow all the instructions with a different preset.
+Sick of those dummy thicc boobs clapping with everything?
+Tired of being ridiculed as the chairman of the itty-bitty-titty committee?
+If you get bored with the female body you have in your game just come back to this portion of the readme and follow all the instructions with a different preset.
 Nothing will be harmed, your save won't be affected, it's just everybody will fit the new body.
 It's the 90's, a man's got to have a little variety.

+### Adjusting Physics

+A key part of fun with boobs is adjusting how they bounce.
+The modlist ships with a preset for medium boobs as per _3BBB HangEmHigh_.
+If you make a dramatic change in boob size (say by using _Cals Sticky Thicy Caco Edit)_ you want to change the physics to match.
+Don't worry, nothing will break your game or your save unless you change something I explicitly tell you not to.

+1. Right click on _CBBE 3BBB_ and choose _Reinstall_
+2. Uncheck _Pre-built Body mesh_ and **DO NOT** choose any other options.
+They will break this list.
+Just click _Next_
+3. It's impossible to change _Base CBPC._ Leave _Performance (Improved)_ selected and click _Next_
+4. Choose _SMP and CBPC (full) and click _Next_
+5. Now for the "fallback" _CBPC_ options.
+These apply with no input from you.
+6. Choose _New Type_ and click _Next_
+7. If your body has small boobs when thin and big boobs when heavy (you can check this with the slider in the preview window of _BodySlide_), it's best to choose _Real Bounce_ and _Small~Big Boobs_.
+Otherwise, choose the options that best match _your_ boobs.
+8. Belly and legs are like Zoidberg on higher than _Muscular_.
+But it might turn you on to be a walking bowl of JELL-O so I leave it to you.
+9. Butt looks fantastic at _Very Soft._
+10. Next is _SMP_ that you manually turn on with _NUMPAD +_ for yourself and _NUMPAD 6 - 9_ (in order low to high of boob size) for someone you've got your crosshair on.
+These physics look extremely sexy but will cripple your PC if you put them on too many people.
+11. _Boobs Physics Preset_ you're just gonna have to take a stab at.
+12. You **MUST** choose _CBPC - RegularSOS_.
+The other two options are incompatible.
+13. Hoo boy. _Vagina Textures_.
+Personally I think anything but "Red" seems to be so bright it glows.
+But you can try it.
+Also choose "SSS Black"
+14. Leave the next two options on _Sexlab_ and _New Adding 3BBB Morph_.
+If you don't the list will break.
+15. Click _Install_, followed by _Replace_, and wait for the mod's progress bar to go away.
+16. That's it.
+Hop in game and try out your new funbags.